The Omarchy Manual DHH

 How do I change the default terminal to Ghostty (or Kitty)?

-First install Ghostty with yay -S ghostty, then edit ~/.config/hypr/hyprland.conf and replace $terminal = alacritty with $terminal = ghostty.
+First install Ghostty with yay -S ghostty, then edit ~/.config/hypr/bindings.conf and replace $terminal = alacritty with $terminal = ghostty.
 Now Super + Return will start Ghostty!
 Same story for kitty.

-If you'd like to match the aesthetics of the default Omarchy setup with the Tokyo Night theme in Ghostty, you can use this configuration and put it in `~/.config/g
+If you'd like to match the aesthetics of the default Omarchy setup with the Tokyo Night theme in Ghostty, you can use this configuration and put it in `~

 • Move Omarchy on...